menu

-When you are in Hawkeye, you'll notice that it is more blue-collar than most other communities in America.
-59.49% of Hawkeye’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Hawkeye is a blue-collar town, with 59.49% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hawkeye is a city of transportation and shipping workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Hawkeye who work in office and administrative support (6.20%), sales jobs (5.84%), and personal care services (4.74%).

-Overall, Hawkeye’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Hawkeye’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hawkeye has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hawkeye has few renters and college students.
 But the biggest reason it is quieter in Hawkeye than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hawkeye may be for you.